PyCQA/flake8/docs/source/manpage.rst

                           verbosity each time it is repeated.
     -q, --quiet           Report only file names, or nothing.
 This option is repeatable.
-    --count               Print total number of errors and warnings to standard error and set the exit code to 1 if total is not empty.
+    --count               Print total number of errors and warnings and set the exit code to 1 if total is not empty.
     --diff                Report changes only within line number ranges in the unified diff provided on standard in by the user.